 When you invest in a property, the buy-to-let mortgage is usually in your own name.
 However, when you buy a property through a SPV company (a small business in your name), the company will own the property.
 Therefore, the mortgage will be taken out in the company’s name.
 Money paid into the SPV company can be used as a deposit for your chosen property and a limited company buy-to-let mortgage can be used to cover the rest of the cost of the property.

 The advantages and disadvantages of using a Special-Purpose Vehicle Company

 There are many advantages to purchasing a property through a SPV company.
 Unfortunately, there are also a few disadvantages to consider.
 We’ve compiled a brief overview to help you determine whether or not you should use one.

 - Buy-to-let lenders which offer mortgages to corporate vehicles mostly prefer SPVs to trading limited companies because they are easier to understand and quicker to underwrite.

 - Normal buy-to-lets are taxed as part of your personal income which means you will pay Capital Gains Tax (CGT) on the income you make from rent.
 Whereas with a limited company buy-to-let, you will pay Corporation Tax instead.
-This could work out cheaper for some investors as Corporation Tax is charged at 19% (dropping to 18% in 2020).
+This could work out cheaper for some investors as Corporation Tax is charged at 19%.